adlnet-archive/xapi-remarks/README.md

 #### Extensions

-Extensions are outside the score of this tool
+Extensions are outside the scope of this tool

 ### Examples